Python Zip function- How to combine multiple iterable sequences?

 [(100, 'century'), (200, 'double century')]

-In this example, we are passing three lists of different sizes.
-The output will be a list with the number of items equal to the size of the smallest iterable passed in arguments.
+We are passing three lists of different sizes in the following example.
+The output will consist of a list with the number of items equal to the smallest iterable passed in.

 # Program to combine three lists of different sizes